BobBorges/elan-asr/README.md

 ## Caveats

 1. So far, this only works on alignable tier types.
 If there's any demand, I can add other tier types.

+## Funding acknowledgement

+The research leading to these results has received funding from the Norwegian Financial Mechanism 2014-2021: 2020/37/K/HS2/02779